The Black American Inventors, Scientists, and Engineers Who Changed the World - Part Two

 7 - Mary Jones De Leon: inventor, second known African-American woman to be granted a U.S. patent

-The second known African-American woman who registered and patented her invention was Mary Jones De Leon of Baltimore.
+The second known African-American woman to register and patent an invention was Mary Jones De Leon of Baltimore.

 She received U.S. patent number 140.253 for her invention of a cooking apparatus in 1873.